asafschers/scorails/README.md

 Provides a web UI to send features and receive scores. <br>
 The technology stack for this project is built entirely on Ruby with Rails and <a href="https://github.com/asafschers/scoruby">Scoruby</a><br>
 ## Usage
-Fork this repo and specify PMML files for your own models.
+Fork this repo and add PMML files for your own models.
 For now you need to adjust the form for your models.
-Next version form will adjust itself to loaded models
+Next version form will adjust itself to loaded models.

 ## Next Steps
 Web User Interface design                                                     <br>